Live more with less

 When you used the bathroom, you made sure that the bathroom would be as clean as you found it.
 Just to make it as welcoming for the next person.

 Dishes were done straight away; the countertops were kept clear and the kitchen sink was empty.
 When I came home from school shoes were put in the cupboard and my school bag had its designated spot.
 Laundry was folded as soon as it came out of the tumble dryer and ironing was done at a specific time of the day.

 You can imagine that I was rolling my eyes more than once when I got remarks about having too much stuff and that it was that time of the week again to clean my room.
 And why, oh why couldn’t my shoes just stay at the door, I had to use them again tomorrow anyway!

 Little did I know that she was actually creating calmness by keeping the house tidy and clean.
 By doing these little things during the day cleaning and tidying up wasn’t an overwhelming task at all.
 I’m sure that she wasn’t motivated by any scientific reasons that keeping your house tidy would actually make you happier.
 I do know that for my mom her approach just felt right.

 And I have to agree that it was indeed a good approach.
 One I only started to appreciate by the time I moved out of the house.
 I never realized that I had created a couple of good habits along the way as well!
 I had my own Marie Kondo, one that was ahead of her time 😉

-Walking in a bathroom that has a clean sink is nicer than looking at yesterday’s toothpaste marks.
+Walking into a bathroom that has a clean sink is nicer than looking at yesterday’s toothpaste marks.
 Knowing that there are no dirty dishes waiting for you is very relaxing.
-At any time of the day someone can walk into my home and I wouldn’t feel the need to all of a sudden start tidying up because it is tidy, and it feels good!
+At any time of the day, someone can walk into my home and I wouldn’t feel the need to all of a sudden start tidying up because it is tidy, and it feels good!

 Out of clutter find simplicityAlbert Einstein